 This program is designed for students in a non-credit program with intensive supports to enhance student learning.
 Alternative courses in this program are aimed at developing functional academics, self-help skills, functional communication, daily living skills, motor skills, and choice making.
-Students are taught using a multi-sensory approach which includes ABA strategies and opportunities for experiential learning.
+Students are taught using a multisensory approach which includes ABA strategies and opportunities for experiential learning.
 Students will graduate from this program with a Certificate of Accomplishment.
-Classes will be offered at Assumption College School in Brantford and at Holy Trinity Catholic High School in Simcoe.
+PAL Programs are offered at Assumption College School, Holy Trinity Catholic High School, and St. John's College.